brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 - column 4+: more data columns
 - last column: the other column we added, called [`transaction_sequence_number` via DMS mapping rules](../2024-05-21-cdc-with-aws-dms/index.md#dms-mapping-rules) in the previous post

-## Multi-Statement Transactions in CDC
+## Multi-statement transactions in CDC

 I can compare the previous output with what happens when I pack all those changes into a single transaction.